 Many say the point at which his foot met the football sounded like a shotgun.
 Those same people believed the huddle at Abilene's 41-yard line was a fake.
 Johansson could hear laughter as he took formation.
 "But my wife April said, '10-15 seconds before you kicked, you could hear a needle fall in the stadium."

-Here's actual footage of the video:
+Here's actual footage of the record-breaking kick:

 Ron Hadfield, Abilene's former editor of the student newspaper The Optimist and current editor of the school's alumni magazine, remembers covering the game from the sidelines that day.
 He recalls people asking coach Wally Bullington why he tried to kick a field goal from that spot on the field.

 Johansson had only kicked four collegiate field goals before that game.
 Growing up in Sweden, the majority of his life was spent on a soccer pitch.
 Ironically, his dream of playing soccer moved him to Irving, Texas, in 1972 and to Dallas where he played for a European team.

 Each stop led to another significant point in his life.
 A girl in the stands caught his eye during a game, and he spent halftime using the 24 words of English he knew to acquire her phone number.
 He succeeded, and the pair dated for five to six months until he got a call.